Spyker sues GM for over $3 billion on Saab bankruptcy

 "GM's actions had the direct and intended objective of driving Saab Automobile into bankruptcy, a result of GM's ... interfering with a transaction between Saab Automobile, Spyker and Chinese investor Youngman that would have permitted Saab Automobile to restructure and remain a solvent, going concern."

-For months, Muller tried to pull off a rescue deal with various Russian, Middle Eastern and Chinese investors, including China's Pang Da Automobile Trade Co Ltd (601258.SS) and Zhejiang Youngman Lotus Automobile Co.
+For months, Muller tried to pull off a rescue deal with various Russian, Middle Eastern and Chinese investors, including China's Zhejiang Youngman Lotus Automobile Co and Pang Da Automobile Trade Co Ltd (601258.SS).

 He told reporters the $3 billion claim was based on what Saab would have been worth if a deal with Chinese firm Zhejiang Youngman Lotus Automobile Co, or Youngman, had gone ahead.